rezakj/iCellR/README.md

 # iCellR
 iCellR is an interactive R package to work with high-throughput single cell sequencing technologies (i.e scRNA-seq, scVDJ-seq and CITE-seq).

+### *News* (May 2020): see our dimensionality reduction called [KNetL map](https://www.biorxiv.org/content/10.1101/2020.05.05.078550v1) (pronounced like "nettle").
+Wait for iCellR version 1.4.5 to be released on May 10th!

 News (April 2020): see our imputation/coverage correction (CC) and batch alignment (CCCA and CPCA) methods.
 More databases added for cell type prediction (ImmGen and MCA).

-### News (May 2020): see our dimensionality reduction called [KNetL map](https://www.biorxiv.org/content/10.1101/2020.05.05.078550v1) (pronounced like "nettle").
-Wait for iCellR version 1.4.5 to be released on May 10th!

 Link to Comprehensive R Archive Network [(CRAN)](https://cran.r-project.org/web/packages/iCellR/index.html).
 Link to manual: [Manual](https://cran.r-project.org/web/packages/iCellR/iCellR.pdf)